 Advanced Placement (AP).
-ETHS offers 36 AP courses in the areas of career and technical education, computer science, English, fine arts, history/social science, math, science and world languages.
+AP courses offer an Early College opportunity for students.
+ETHS offers 37 AP courses in the areas of career and technical education, computer science, English, fine arts, history/social science, math, science and world languages.
 Advanced Placement courses are designed by the College Board to help introduce high school students to college-level academics, workload and expectations.
 Most students at ETHS have their first chance to take an AP class in their junior year.
 Every AP student is expected to take the AP exam in May.
-For complete information on AP Exams, see AP Exam guidelines on the ETHS website Students who complete the course will receive a 1.0 increase to their grade point value.
+For complete information on AP Exams, see AP Exam guidelines on the ETHS website.
+Students who complete the course will receive a 1.0 increase to their grade point value.